TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-string`

    Description
+        This setting will be deprecated in v10 and removed in v11.
+In v9, language settings from the :ref:`Site configuration <t3coreapi:sitehandling>` are used by default and the TypoScript setting act as fallback, see also :php:`TYPO3\CMS\Core\Site\Entity\SiteLanguage->getTwoLetterIsoCode()`
+        (changelog: :doc:`t3core:Changelog/10.0/Deprecation-88559-TSFE-sys_language_isocode`).

         ISO 639-1 language code for the according language.
 By default this is being set by :ts:`TSFE:sys_language_isocode`.
 The value is derived from the ISO code that is stored within the sys_language record.